Search

 Guest writer

 President Donald Trump is doubling down on his proposal to remove Palestinians from Gaza for resettlement.
-He insisted on Thursday that Israel will simply give the territory to the US, no military intervention required.
-(Never mind that Gaza is an occupied territory and isn’t Israel’s to hand over.)
+He insisted early Thursday that Israel will give the territory to the US, with no military intervention required (The UN and other international bodies would argue that Gaza is an occupied territory and isn’t Israel’s to hand over).

-Netanyahu and some 80% of Jewish Israelis support Trump’s suggestion to move Gazans to neighboring countries like Jordan and Egypt.
-But much of the rest of the world has dismissed the idea as inhumane and dangerous.
-Jordan’s King Abdullah II, who will meet with Trump on Feb.
+Netanyahu and some 80% percent of Jewish Israelis support Trump’s suggestion to move Gazans to neighboring countries like Jordan and Egypt.
+But much of the rest of the world has dismissed it as inhumane and dangerous.
+Jordan’s King Abdullah II, who meets with Trump on Feb.
 11, said that ethnically cleansing Gaza and displacing Palestinians in Egypt and Jordan would incite a new generation of Palestinian resistance and cause further regional upheaval.
-Jordan and Egypt have flatly rejected the notion of accepting Gazans en masse; Jordan notably absorbed hundreds of thousands of Palestinian refugees following the 1948 and 1967 wars.
+Jordan and Egypt have flatly rejected the notion of taking in Gazans en masse; Jordan notably absorbed hundreds of thousands of Palestinian refugees following the 1948 and 1967 wars.